hotosm/tm-admin/docs/schema.md

 a base class *Generator* that can be used by other programs.

 	generate.py users/users.yaml -v

+## The Python API

+There are two python files generated to work with the data structures directly.
+One is a direct representation of the database table schema.
+This is in the __*_class.py__ file.
+Each one contains a class for each table in the config file.
+For example, the *users* table has a **UsersTable** class.
+Each column in the table is a parameter with a default value, so the internal data is the same as the database.
+The internal data stucture is used throughout TM Admin.
+When instantiating an instance of this class, any column can be specified as a parameter.
+This class is used to insert data into the table, to update existing data, or to query data.

+	ut = UsersTable(name='foobar', email_address="bar@foo.com", mapping_level='INTERMEDIATE')

+The other is for managing protobuf messages.
+As a protobuf message does not contain the full record from the table, these are similar to the __*Table__ class, but just have less fields in the data structure.
+What is in the protobuf messages is defined in the config file using the [share keyword](configuring.md).
+This is only used to create and parse gRPC messages.
+Since all the field names between these two classes are the same, it's easy to exchange data.

 # Importing Data From Tasking Manager